Welcome to the Institute for Theory of Condensed Matter

-The institute was founded in 1976 today comprises four groups.
+The institute was founded in 1976 and today comprises four groups.
 In close collaboration with the Institute for Quantum Materials and Technologies (IQMT) they conduct research on a wide range of topics in contemporary condensed matter physics.
 Close interactions, collaborations, and joint seminars exist with our partner institute, the Institute for Theoretical Solid State Physics (TFP).

 Strongly correlated electrons in low dimensional systems: frustrated quantum magnets, Kondo-effect, quantum hall- and spin liquid states